Aniruddha-Deb/COL226/a3/README.md

 prefixing `TOK_` to all the tokens and leaving the AST datatypes as is to avoid collisions

-NOTE 2: the definitions of `prependAll` and `makeVarList` are given in § Other Implementation Decisions.
-In short, `prependAll` prepends all the variable declations in that line (a line may have multiple variable declarations, eg `var x,y,z: int`) to the main variable list, and `makeVarList` constructs that list of variable declarations from a list of identifiers
+NOTE 2: the definitions of `set`, `prependAll` and `makeVarList` are given in § Other Implementation Decisions.
+In short, `prependAll` prepends all the variable declations in that line (a line may have multiple variable declarations, eg `var x,y,z: int`) to the main variable list, and `makeVarList` constructs that list of variable declarations from a list of identifiers. `set` makes an

 ```
 prog -> PROGRAM IDENTIFIER BLOCKSTART declist cmdseq { PROG (declist, cmdseq) }